Instant Pot Burrito Bowls

 Notes

-• A stand mixer works great for perfectly shredded chicken.
-Just move your chicken to the mixing bowl, and use your mixer on medium for about 30 seconds.
+My favorite way to shred chicken is by using a stand mixer!
+Just transfer your cooked chicken to the mixing bowl, and use your mixer on medium for about 30 seconds.

 Nutrition